Pub Kamrup College

-Pub Kamrup College (পূৱ কামৰূপ কলেজ), established in 1972, is a general degree college situated at Baihata Chariali in Kamrup district, Assam.
+Pub Kamrup College, established in 1972, is a general degree college situated at Baihata Chariali in Kamrup district, Assam.
 This college is affiliated with the Gauhati University.
 The college fraternity as well as the locality at large is thankful to the concern doyens for their able guidance and leadership in the act of initiation of the college.
 Started with Arts stream, there are a total of 59 regular teachers being engaged in all the three faculties- Arts, Science and Vocational Course, and in a few professional courses in the college at a present.

 Location

 It is situated at Baihata in Kamrup District, Assam.
-It is the junction point of two National Highways- 31 and 52.
-The Madan Kamdev Devalaya (remnant of the 10th- 12th century shrine, now a government recognized tourist spot) is at a distance of 3 km from the college.
+It is the junction point of two National Highways- 31 and 52.The Madan Kamdev Devalaya (remnant of the 10th-12th century shrine, now a government recognized tourist spot) is at a distance of 3 km from the college.